-To the traditional learner, these are very effective and nothing else is needed.
-To the tactile or kinesthetic learner, there is confusion and frustration as to why he can’t seem to learn a simple list of spelling words.
-To learn more about , Read my article Different Learning Styles in Children- Does It Affect Your Homeschool to learn more.
+To the traditional learner, these are effective and nothing else is needed.
+To the tactile or kinesthetic learner, there’s confusion and frustration because he can’t seem to learn a simple list of spelling words.

-Everything is taught in a very specific order.
-The skills build upon one another as the student progresses, therefore increasing mastery.
+Everything’s taught in a specific order.
+The skills build upon one another as the student progresses, which increasing mastery.
 An important aspect of this curriculum is the strategies students learn to help them figure out unfamiliar words.
-This is something that isn’t always taught in other methods.
+This isn’t always taught in other methods.

-There is consistent review built into the lessons along with the reinforcement of the words through dictation.
+There’s consistent review built into the lessons along with reinforcing words through dictation.
 In level one, children will start out with two-word phrases that are dictated to them.
-As they progress, they will work into full sentences that get longer as more words have been learned.
+As they progress, they’ll work into full sentences that get longer as more words are learned.

-The writing exercises, which also strengthens the newly learned skills, are kept short.
-The child can use his imagination to make up sentences for the provided words and in level seven, he will actually create his own writing prompts.
+The writing exercises, which strengthens the newly learned skills, are kept short.
+The child uses his imagination to make up sentences for the words and in level seven, he creates his own writing prompts.

-One of the things I like best about this program is how hands-on it is, which of course is the third learning style that is missing from other programs.
-Colored tiles are moved around while spelling and sounding out words.
+One of the things I like best about this homeschool spelling program is how hands-on it is, which of course is the third learning style that is missing from other programs.
+The child moves colored letter tiles around while spelling and sounding out his words.
 This one activity encompasses all three learning pathways at the same time by speaking, seeing, and touching each tile.

-If your child does not enjoy the tile exercise, the author gives suggestions for catering the activities to your child’s specific needs, as well as many other tips to make this as individualized as possible.
+If your child doesn’t enjoy the tile exercise, the author gives suggestions for catering the activities to your child’s specific needs, as well as many other tips to make this as individualized as possible.

 A fun memorable activity is the “jail” used for the rule breakers.
-As the child discovers words that don’t follow the traditional rules, he gets to put the word card into a jail made out of card stock.
+As the child discovers words that don’t follow the traditional rules, he gets to put the word card into a jail made out of card stock with a pocket.
 This is another great hands-on activity making these words more meaningful and easier to learn.

-It definitely requires some time to cut out all the tiles and adhere the magnets to them in order to get the whiteboard (not included) set up.
-Also, all the drill cards that will be placed into an index card file box (not included) will need to be cut apart and organized.
-However, once that is done, the program doesn’t require a lot of prep work for the parent to do each day.
-You can literally open up the book and teach.
+It does require some time to cut out all the tiles and adhere the magnets to them in order to get the whiteboard (not included) set up.
+Also, all the drill cards need to be cut apart and organized in an index card file box (not included).
+Once that is done, the program doesn’t require a lot of prep work for the parent to do each day.
+You just open up the book and teach.

 What About the Child with a Learning Disability?

-The Orton-Gillingham method which the All About Spelling program is centered around is generally used to teach children with dyslexia.
+The Orton-Gillingham method, which the All About Spelling program is centered around, is used to teach children with dyslexia.
 It was developed by Dr. Samuel T. Orton, who studied children with language processing disorders, and his student Anna Gillingham.
 They combined their efforts and published the first manual in 1935.
 It has been extremely successful in teaching children how to read and spell.

-I want to mention though just because this method is great for dyslexic children, does not mean it is only meant for them.
+I want to mention though just because this method is great for dyslexic children, doesn’t mean it’s only meant for them.
 All children will benefit from having material taught through several pathways.
 It’s just an added benefit that it works so well for learning disabled students.

 My Personal Results

-I have been using All About Spelling for seven years now with two of my children.
-I have used every single level that is available.
+I used All About Spelling for seven years with two of my children.
+I’ve used every level that’s available.
 One of my children has gone through the complete system while the other is only two-thirds of the way through.
-I have been extremely happy with the results.
-I can honestly say that it is very effective and has had a huge impact on their ability to spell.
+I’ve been extremely happy with the results.
+I can honestly say that it’s very effective and has had a huge impact on their ability to spell.

-We have truly enjoyed this program and I believe others will find it a relief to discover something that actually works where other methods haven’t.
-And you as the teacher might be surprised to learn a thing or two along the way as well!
+We’ve enjoyed this program and I believe others will find it a relief to discover something that actually works when other homeschool spelling programs haven’t.
+And you, as the teacher, might be surprised to learn a thing or two along the way too!

 Best of all, there is a 100% money back guarantee for an entire year.
 You can use the program and return it in any condition with no questions asked!
 You also have lifetime support.
-There is literally nothing to lose by trying this program.
+There’s nothing to lose by trying it out.